Insight • Design craft

 Technique 1: Scanned textures as backgrounds

-Scan actual paper, fabric, or textured surfaces at high resolution.
-Use them as background layers in digital compositions.
-This immediately adds warmth that digital textures cannot replicate.
+Scan real paper, fabric, or textured surfaces at high resolution and use them as background layers in digital compositions.
+It adds warmth that digital textures rarely match.

 Production tips: